Generate SSL/HTTPS keys

 - The security certificate presented by this website was not issued by a trusted certificate authority

-You can, however, eliminate these warnings to provide a smoother experience for the end users.
+You can, however, eliminate these warnings to provide a smoother experience for users.

 To avoid the:

-- “Domain mismatch” warning—Use the PaperCut NG/MF self-signed certificateto use the machine's fully qualified domain name.
+- “Domain mismatch” warning—Use the PaperCut NG/MF self-signed certificate to use the machine's fully qualified domain name (FQDN).

-- “The security certificate presented by this website was not issued by a trusted certificate authority” and the “Domain mismatch” warning—Use a certificate signed by a trusted authority.
+- “The security certificate presented by this website was not issued by a trusted certificate authority” and the “Domain mismatch” warning—Use a trusted certificate.

 This is a technically complex area and there is an assumed level of experience with SSLSecure Sockets Layer (SSL) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 The protocol uses a third party, a Certificate Authority (CA), to identify one end or both end of the transactions.
 To be able to create an SSL connection a web server requires an SSL certificate.
 When you choose to activate SSL on your web server you will be prompted to complete a number of questions about the identity of your website and your company.
 Your web server then creates two cryptographic keys - a Private Key and a Public Key. certificates in general.